ringcentral/ringcentral-api-docs/docs/data-archival.md

 1. Your business has a non-HIPAA RingCentral Account
 2. Automatic Call Recordings are enabled on all extensions
-3. There are 4000 users receiving 10 calls each daily on avergage
+3. There are 4000 users receiving 10 calls each daily on average
 4. Your organization requires all call recording data to be accessible at any time

 The issue is: